The Americans with Disabilities Act (ADA)

 provides Wheelchair Ramp Specifications, Requirements and ADA guidelines that most business are required to meet.
 Most residential applications do not need to meet ADA guidelines, requirements and specifications, but they are a good reference point for recommended ramp lengths.
 Contact your local building inspector for additional information on ADA ramp requirements.

 - ADA Ramp Slope Requirements of a 1:12 handicap ramp slope ratio which works out to be one foot of ramp for each inch of rise.
-For instance, for a 20 inch rise requires a 20 foot ADA ramp.
+For instance, handicap ramp specifications require a 20 foot ADA ramp for a 20 inch rise.

 - ADA Specifications require a Minimum 5’ x 5’ Flat area at the top and bottom of the ADA ramp.